Brandon and Riley's Story

 Who do you serve?

-We serve men, women, and children who are homeless.
+We serve men, women, and families with children who are homeless.
 Our service area includes LaSalle, Bureau, Putnam, and surrounding counties.

 What are your admittance requirements?

-- You cannot be a registered sex offender.
+Individuals cannot be a registered sex offender.

-- You cannot be a violent offender against youth.
+Individuals cannot have a history of violent offenses against youth.

-- You need to have photo ID or be identified by the local police department.
+Individuals must provide a valid photo ID or be verified by the local police department.

-- You need to have connections or local ties to our service area.
+Individuals must have established connections or local ties to the service area.

-- You may not be admitted if you are under the influence and disruptive.
+Individuals may not be admitted if under the influence and exhibiting disruptive behavior.

 What am I allowed to bring with me?